rmurnane94/Deduper-rmurnane94/pseudocode.md

 Open the SAM file to read.
 Open new output file to write to. go through lines in read file

-for header "@" lines: add to new file.
+for header "@" lines: add to new file. these stay the same.

 for data lines with read/alignment information:
+  strip and split on tabs as delimiter
+  check UMI against file
+    if it is unknown, skip